 Acute response: Immediate post-exercise increases are often observed with resistance training.

-Chronic adaptation: Long-term training leads to sustained elevations in IGF-1, contributing to greater muscle hypertrophy.
+Chronic adaptation: Long-term training can lead to sustained elevations in IGF-1, contributing to muscle hypertrophy.

 Training adaptations of GH and IGFs

-Over time, consistent resistance training leads to adaptations in GH and IGF-1 secretion, enhancing muscle growth and metabolic efficiency.
+With consistent resistance training, GH and IGF-1 secretion can adapt in ways that support muscle growth and metabolic efficiency.

 Key adaptations observed: